-For more information on the One Love Foundation and warning signs of an unhealthy relationship, visit their website.
+For more information on the One Love Foundation and warning signs of an unhealthy relationship.

 The National Sexual Violence Resource Center (NSVRC) is a nonprofit organization that provides information and tools for the prevention of and response to sexual violence.
 They are committed to translating research into concrete practices that prevent sexual assault and support survivors.
 The following statistics regarding sexual violence, and more specifically the sexual violence on college campuses, have been collected from the NSVRC.

 Trivia night is a new event added to S.A.V.E.
 Month this year!

 |Q: Name of the artist who wrote the song “till it happens to you”

 A: Lady Gaga